-The ANDRE Basic and Advanced includes a connector cable for connecting probes and antennas.
+The ANDRE Basic and Advanced include a connector cable for connecting probes and antennas.

 Note: When disconnecting the connector cable, pull from the connector collar to release (the collar will slide back slightly to release); do not pull from the cable.
-Doing so could damage or shorten the life of your cable.
+Doing so could damage or shorten the life of the cable.
 It is not necessary to power off the ANDRE when changing probes/antennas.

-Powered Connector Cable, only included with ANDRE Deluxe
+Powered Connector Cable (only included with ANDRE Deluxe)

-If you have purchased an ANDRE Deluxe or an ANDRE Deluxe Upgrade, a powered connector cable will be included.
+An ANDRE Deluxe or an ANDRE Deluxe Upgrade will contain a powered connector cable.
 The powered connector cable is required to operate the flag-shaped Directional Antenna (70 MHz - 500 MHz) and the Down Converter Antenna.
-The other, passive probes which are included with the ANDRE Deluxe or were included with the ANDRE Basic or ANDRE Advanced that you upgraded from will also work with the powered connector cable.
-If you upgraded an ANDRE Basic or ANDRE Advanced, you may want to keep the standard connector cable that came with those products as a back-up, but be aware that the flag-shaped Directional Antenna and the Down Converter Antenna will not work with the standard connector cable.
+The other, passive probes which are included with the ANDRE Deluxe or were included with the ANDRE Basic or ANDRE Advanced that have been upgraded will also work with the powered connector cable.
+If an ANDRE Basic or ANDRE Advanced has been upgraded, the standard connector cable included in those products can be kept as a backup but be aware that the flag-shaped Directional Antenna and the Down Converter Antenna will not work with the standard connector cable.